-- Except as otherwise provided herein, costs shall be assessed as in special proceedings.
-Costs, including witness fees and, in the clerk's discretion, any reasonable fees and expenses of counsel for the petitioner which the clerk, in his discretion, may allow, may be taxed against either party in the discretion of the court unless: - The clerk finds that the petitioner did not have reasonable grounds to bring (1) the proceeding, in which case costs shall be taxed to the petitioner; or - (2) The respondent is indigent, in which case the costs shall be waived by the clerk if not taxed against the petitioner as provided above or otherwise paid as provided in subsection (b) or (c). - cost of multidisciplinary evaluation (b) The order G.S.
-35A-1111G.S.
-35A-1111, witness fees, and fees of a guardian ad litem shall be assessed as follows:
+- (a) Except as otherwise provided herein, costs shall be assessed as in special proceedings.
+Costs, including witness fees and, in the clerk's discretion, any reasonable fees and expenses of counsel for the petitioner which the clerk, in his discretion, may allow, may be taxed against either party in the discretion of the court unless: - (1) The clerk finds that the petitioner did not have reasonable grounds to bring the proceeding, in which case costs shall be taxed to the petitioner; or - (2) The respondent is indigent, in which case the costs shall be waived by the clerk if not taxed against the petitioner as provided above or otherwise paid as provided in subsection (b) or (c). - (b) The cost of a multidisciplinary evaluation order pursuant to G.S.
+35A 1111G.S.
+35A-1111, witness fees, and fees of a guardian ad litem shall be assessed as follows: - (1) If the respondent is adjudicated incompetent and is not indigent, the cost shall be assessed against the respondent;